OWASP/SecureCodingDojo/trainingportal/static/lessons/securityCodeReviewMaster/paramStatements.md

     '; DROP TABLE users; --

 The SQL query being passed to the database would end up being two different commands.
-One selects all users in the database, while the other deletes the users table.
+One performs a query, while the other deletes the users table.

     SELECT * FROM users WHERE last_name = ''; DROP TABLE users; --'